bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 To ensure that all the components were of high quality and met the requirements of the project, I carefully researched and selected each part.
 This involved evaluating different vendors and comparing prices to ensure that we were getting the best value for our money.

 Once I had selected the components, I placed the order and worked closely with the team to ensure that the parts were delivered on time and in good condition.

+# Date: March 2

+I successfully wrote the Arduino code for the MQ-3 and RFID sensors.
+This was a crucial step in the development process as it allowed us to test the functionality of the sensors and ensure that they were operating as intended.

+The Arduino code that I wrote included logic for reading data from the MQ-3 and RFID sensors and processing the data for use in the TipsyTracker system.
+Additionally, I incorporated functionality for sending POST requests to a simple webserver that I wrote in Python.
+This feature enabled the system to send data to the webserver for storage and analysis, and allowed us to monitor the performance of the sensors in real-time.

+The successful implementation of the Arduino code for the MQ-3 and RFID sensors, with the added functionality of sending post requests to a webserver, was a significant accomplishment in the TipsyTracker development process.
+My contribution to this milestone helped to move the project forward, and we are now one step closer to achieving our goal of creating an effective and reliable system for monitoring alcohol consumption.